severian5it/BoardgameNerd/README.md

 MongoDB was the optimal choice, being free of cost in his limited edition, good start, and with the possibility to increase resource throwing more money to it.

-The Design of Data didn't respect The (third normal form)[https://en.wikipedia.org/wiki/Third_normal_form], a design rules to prevent redundancy, because NoSQL database are doing join poorly, and therefore for a precise choice, space has been traded-off in order to speed up the response time.
+The Design of Data didn't respect The [Third Normal Form](https://en.wikipedia.org/wiki/Third_normal_form), a design rules to prevent redundancy, because NoSQL database are doing join poorly, and therefore for a precise choice, space has been traded-off in order to speed up the response time.

 ## Data Storage Types
 The types of data used in the project are: